researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 # Bots

 A bot is a so-called 'owner application'.
-It can communicate with WoN nodes and matchers, create and manage atoms and send messages to connected atoms.
+It can communicate with WoN nodes, create and manage atoms and send messages to connected atoms.
 Further information on nodes, matchers and atoms can be found in the general [documentation on Github](https://github.com/researchstudio-sat/webofneeds).

 Bots in the Web of Needs are generally reactive.
 Each bot uses [event listeners](src/main/java/won/bot/framework/eventbot/listener) to listen to events published on the bot's [event bus](src/main/java/won/bot/framework/eventbot/bus/EventBus.java).
 If an event occurs, a predefined [action](src/main/java/won/bot/framework/eventbot/action) can be executed.
 Event listeners and actions can also be combined into [behaviours](src/main/java/won/bot/framework/eventbot/behaviour) that determine how the bot acts.